 FPRA offers two proactive, affordable “short-term investment/long-term benefit” opportunities – Accreditation in Public Relations (APR) and Certified Public Relations Counselor (CPRC).
-For less than the cost of many one-day seminars, Accreditation and Certification offer credentials that can last a lifetime.
+Accreditation and Certification offer credentials that can last a lifetime for less than the cost of many one-day seminars.

 As a skilled public relations professional, you know that your success is dependent on staying relevant, resourceful, and inspired.
 Building on the foundation of your educational degree, the APR keeps you current on today’s best practices and applications in the ever-evolving communications world.